Hearwindsaying/zihong/content/authors/admin/_index.md

 ---

-I am a senior at South China Agricultural University.
+I am a rendering engineer at 4D ShoeTech.

-I am keen on realistic rendering, a way of coding the beauty of nature.
+I am strongly interested in computer graphics, especially in physically based rendering.
+I attempt to learn and understand the principles behind natural phenomena appearing in the physical world.
+I could then synthesize realistic images in a virtual world fabricated by math and code.

 Previously I worked on analytical area light integration for interests under the supervision of Dr. [Li-Yi Wei](https://liyiwei.org/).
 My research interests involve efficient sampling and integration for rendering application.